Opinion

 But LCSD1 maintains that Ms. Forth abandoned the issue of deliberate indifference prior to her police report by failing to raise such an argument in her Opening Brief on appeal.
 See Aplee.'s Resp.
 Br. at 31-32 (arguing that Ms. Forth "abandoned in total the issue of deliberate indifference" by "'only appeal[ing] the district court's finding that [LCSD1] did not have actual knowledge of the substantial risk of abuse'" (quoting Aplt.'s Opening Br. at 11 n.3)).
 That argument, however, fails to account for the scope of the district court's decision concerning deliberate indifference.

 LCSD1 argued in its motion for summary judgment that Ms. Forth failed to establish deliberate indifference prior to her police report based solely on her purported failure to establish actual notice during that period.
 It should not be surprising, then, that the district court rested its conclusion that Ms. Forth failed to establish deliberate indifference solely on its (erroneous) determination that she did not demonstrate actual notice.
 In a single sentence, the court disposed of Ms. Forth's argument claiming pre-report deliberate indifference by explaining that "[t]here can be no deliberate indifference where the school district did not have actual knowledge of a substantial risk of abuse."
-Joint App. at 950 (citing Gebser, 524 U.S. at 29091).
+Joint App. at 950 (citing Gebser, 524 U.S. at 290-91, 118 S.Ct.
+1989).
 The court then went on to address whether LCSD1 was deliberately indifferent "following [Ms. Forth's] report to the Cheyenne Police Department."
 Id. (emphasis added).

 Notwithstanding the limited scope of LCSD1's challenge to deliberate indifference in its motion for summary judgment, in her opposition, Ms. Forth argued that LCSD1 was deliberately indifferent during that period on grounds not directly related to actual notice.
 Citing to record evidence, she argued that LCSD1 was deliberately indifferent during the pre-report period because it "fail[ed] to respond to, investigate, or even document the numerous reports made to the JJH[S] Principals for years prior to" Ms. Forth's police report.
 Joint App. at 287; see also id. at 288 (arguing the JJHS Principals "did not reprimand [Mr.] Meza" or "provid[e] [Mr.] Cunningham's report to HR").
-The court did not address these arguments in finding that Ms. Forth failed to establish deliberate indifference-instead, resting its conclusion solely on the ostensible failure of Ms. Forth to establish actual notice.
+The court did not address these arguments in finding that Ms. Forth failed to establish deliberate indifference —instead, resting its conclusion solely on the ostensible failure of Ms. Forth to establish actual notice.

 In other words, the district court's decision concerning deliberate indifference prior to Ms. Forth's police report turned entirely on its (erroneous) conclusion that the school district lacked actual notice during that period.
-LCSD1 does not identify any authority requiring an appellant under circumstances such as these to challenge a district court's order on a basis that the district court did not articulate below.
-And we are not aware of any such authority.
+LCSD1 does not identify

 To be sure, our precedents allow us to "affirm on any basis supported by the record, even if it requires ruling on arguments not reached by the district court or even presented to us on appeal."
 Richison v.
 Ernest Grp., Inc., 634 F.3d 1123, 1130 (10th Cir.
 2011).
 But apart from mistakenly claiming that Ms. Forth has abandoned the issue of deliberate indifference on appeal and erroneously suggesting (as it did before the district court) that Ms. Forth's showing of actual notice is inadequate and thus necessarily dooms her showing of deliberate indifference, LCSD1 does not advance any argument on the merits for why we should affirm based on a failure of proof by Ms. Forth concerning its alleged pre-report deliberate indifference.
 And we see no reason to reach that issue in this appeal.

 "Where an issue has not been ruled on by the court below, we generally favor remand for the district court to examine the issue."
 Tabor v.
 Hilti, Inc., 703 F.3d 1206, 1227 (10th Cir.
 2013); see also Kerr v.
 Hickenlooper, 824 F.3d 1207, 1217 (10th Cir.
-2016) ("Appellate courts have 'discretion to remand issues . . . to the trial court when that court has not had the opportunity to consider the issue in the first instance.'" (quoting Salmon Spawning &Recovery All. v.
-U.S. Customs &Border Prot., 550 F.3d 1121, 1134 (Fed.
+2016) ("Appellate courts have 'discretion to remand issues . . . to the trial court when that court has not had the opportunity to consider the issue in the first instance.'" (quoting Salmon Spawning & Recovery All. v.
+U.S. Customs & Border Prot., 550 F.3d 1121, 1134 (Fed.
 Cir.
 2008))).
-Because the district court did not address deliberate indifference before LCSD1 learned of Ms. Forth's police report beyond its conclusion that LCSD1 lacked actual notice during that period-a conclusion that we have determined here to be erroneous-we leave that issue for the district court to address in the first instance on remand.
+Because the district court did not address deliberate indifference before LCSD1 learned of Ms. Forth's police report beyond its conclusion that LCSD1 lacked actual notice during that period—a conclusion that we have determined here to be erroneous—we leave that issue for the district court to address in the first instance on remand.

 IV